spotinst/help/src/docs/ocean-spark/product-tour/analyze-costs.md

 ## Cost over Time

-The first part of the cost analysis is a bar chart showing the cloud costs (compute and storage) incurred by cluster over time.
+The first part of the cost analysis is a bar chart showing the cloud costs (compute and storage) incurred by the cluster over time.
 You can adjust your view of the data by setting the following parameters:

 - Filter by Time: Set the time range for displaying data in the chart.
 - Group by: Group the data according to job or user.